- September 30, 2015

-A native of Upper Darby, PA, visual artist Steven Donovan moved to New York City at the age of 19 to seek his fame and fortune.
+Steven Donovan is our Vice President.
+A native of Upper Darby, PA, Steven moved to New York City at the age of 19 to seek his fame and fortune in the visual arts.
 In the intervening years, life happened: He attended college; got married to Debbie, his wife of over 20 years; and expanded their family with the additions of children.
 Together, the couple has a total of four children and a beloved black Labrador Retriever.

 He has worked as a cab driver in New York City, noting that he’s “adept at driving on sidewalks.”
 He’s served as a radio disk jockey, devoted a decade of his life to Christian ministry, and labored in various capacities in the bus transportation industry.
 In 1985, he returned on a part-time basis to his first love: art.

 Steven has a wry sense of humor about his circuitous journey.
 He said he came to New York to find his fame and fortune.
 During a recent interview, he quipped, “I’m still looking for it.”

 In more recent years, Steven has devoted his life to his passion.
 He specializes in abstractions and non-representational contemporary/modern art.
 He’s had works shown in galleries in the Hudson and Mohawk valleys and has served as a member of the board of directors of the Arts Factory of Montgomery County.